pszindler/flash-chat/README.md

 - How to use Firebase Cloud Firestore to store and retrieve data on the fly.

+## Additional information

+The project would not have succeeded if not for Angela Yu's wonderful bootcamp.
+I encourage you to take it because it is very valuable.

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>Check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)